anselmenumbisia/jjtech-ci-cd-pipeline-project-k8s/README.md

 - sudo ./aws/install --update

 ### Modify values in jenkinsfile
-- update values in stage "Build and Push Docker Image" with account ID, Repository name, region,
+- update  lines 124 and 176 wiht your aws account ID i.e in the "Build and Push Docker Image" and "deploy to eks"stages

 ### Run pipeline
 - Navigate back to jenkins and run the pipeline build